henrywfyeung/ERC721Copy/README.md

     function isMintable(address to, MintInfo calldata mintInfo) external;

     /**
-     * @notice Supply the the expiry date of the NFT and data that will be used to passed the mintable rule setup
+     * @dev Supply the the expiry date of the NFT and data that will be used to passed the mintable rule setup
      * by the creator.
 Different rule has different requirement.
 Once pass the NFT expiry will be extended by the
      * specific duration
      *